darshan-k-s/pesticide-sprayer-arm/README.md

 ]
 ### Assembly details
-- for this project, the components were 3D printed using Creality Ender V3 3D printer.
+- Components were 3D modelled in Fusion360 and printed using the Creality Ender V3 3D printer with black PLA filament.
-- all components are push-fit, meaning that no tape/adhesive is used
+- All components are push-fit, meaning that no tape/adhesive is used
-- the spray Pump is screwed onto the Spray Pump Mount using 2 x M3x1.5 10mm screws
+- The spray Pump is screwed onto the Spray Pump Mount using 2 x M3x1.5 10mm screws
-- the vaccumm pump is threaded into the M10 x 1.0 hole on the end effector component
+- The vaccumm pump is threaded into the M10 x 1.0 hole on the end effector component
-- A mosfet is used to control the spray pump, preventing high currents from entering the Arduino and protecting the board
+- A MOSFET is placed on the rear of the end-effector using double sided foam tape, to control the spray pump and prevent high currents from entering the Arduino.
+- Wires are soldered and insluated to prevent accidental disconnections.

 ### Engineering drawings
 |Component         |Drawing                                                                          |
 |------------------|---------------------------------------------------------------------------------|